cjkrolak/ThermostatSupervisor/README.md

 2. ./data/ folder contains supervisor logs

 # environment variables required:<br/>
-in Linux, define and then export variables in ~/.profile<br/>
+for Linux, define and then export variables in ~/.profile<br/>
-in Windows, define env variables in control panel and then re-start IDE<br/>
+for Windows, define env variables in control panel and then re-start IDE<br/>
+for docker image, export the env files to a text file and specify during the docker run command<br/>
 * 'TCC_USERNAME':  username to Honeywell TCC website
 * 'TCC_PASSWORD':  password for TCC_USERNAME
-* 'GMAIL_USERNAME': email account to send notifications from
+* 'GMAIL_USERNAME': email account to send notifications from (source)
 * 'GMAIL_PASSWORD': password for GMAIL_USERNAME
+* 'GMAIL_TO_USERNAME': email account to send notifications to (destination)

 # Supervisor API required methods:<br/>
 **thermostat class:**<br/>